reunicorn1/AirBnB_clone/README.md

 The first piece is to manipulate a powerful storage system.
 This storage engine will give us an abstraction between “My object” and “How they are stored and persisted”.
-This abstraction will also allow us to change the type of storage easily without updating all of your codebase.<br />
+This abstraction will also allow us to change the type of storage easily without updating all of our codebase.<br />

 The console will be a tool to validate this storage engine as the figure: